-- 1.6.1 Before the commencement of the semester, a candidate has to pay the stipulated tuition fee and submit an application detailing the courses he/ she intended to register, valid for that respective Odd / Even semester.
-The maximum number of credits per semester will be 25 credits inclusive add-on credits.
+- 1.6.1 Before the commencement of the semester, a candidate has to pay the stipulated tuition fee and submit an application detailing the courses he / she intended to register, valid for that respective Odd / Even semester.
+The maximum number of credits per semester will be 25 credits.
 The intended semester wise coverage will be as presented in the curriculum. - 1.6.2 Summer semester is a short duration semester program that will be generally conducted during the semester break between even semester and odd semester.
 The students having 'R' (Repeat grade) courses may register for the course work during this semester to get a chance for successfully completing the 'R' courses.
 In general, supplementary assessments are conducted in the later part of the summer semester.
 However, the courses offered in summer semester and the number of courses a student can register are subjected to academic and administrative convenience.
-A student may register up to a max. of 16 credits in a summer semester. - 1.6.3 Exception to the routine practice of registering for 'R' courses in summer semester, a student can register in a course offered by a visiting expert during the summer vacation which may be equivalent to a department elective or an Add-on-course.
-The candidates can register for such courses within the scope of 16 credits.
-Candidate may also avail summer semester for summer internship opportunities, which may be considered as Add-on credits.
+A student may register up to a max. of 12 credits in a summer semester. - 1.6.3 Exception to the routine practice of registering for 'R' courses in summer semester, a student can register in a course offered by a visiting expert during the summer vacation which may be equivalent to an open elective or a department elective or an Add-on-course.
+The candidates can register for such courses within the scope of 12 credits.